MicrosoftDocs/Managed-Desktop/managed-desktop/references/windows-11-policy-settings.md

 - Supported on: At least Windows 10 Version 1909
 - Setting value: -

-This setting enables and configures the device-based tenant restrictions feature for Azure Active Directory.
-When you turn on this setting, compliant applications are prevented from accessing disallowed tenants according to a policy set in your Azure AD tenant.
+This setting enables and configures the device-based tenant restrictions feature for Microsoft Entra ID.
+When you turn on this setting, compliant applications are prevented from accessing disallowed tenants according to a policy set in your Microsoft Entra tenant.

 Creating a policy in your home tenant is required and more security measures for managed devices are recommended for best protection.

-For more information, see [Azure AD Tenant Restrictions](https://go.microsoft.com/fwlink/?linkid=2148762Before) before enabling firewall protection to ensure that a Windows Defender Application Control (WDAC) policy that correctly tags applications has been applied to the target devices.
+For more information, see [Microsoft Entra tenant Restrictions](https://go.microsoft.com/fwlink/?linkid=2148762Before) before enabling firewall protection to ensure that a Windows Defender Application Control (WDAC) policy that correctly tags applications has been applied to the target devices.

 Enabling firewall protection without a corresponding WDAC policy prevents all applications from reaching Microsoft endpoints.
 This firewall setting isn't supported on all versions of Windows.
 For more information, see [setting up WDAC with tenant restrictions](https://go.microsoft.com/fwlink/?linkid=2155230) |